UMiamiLibraries/Esploro/README.md

 ## S3.ipynb
-This jupyter notbook contains several scripts to verify and manipulate file names in the S3 bepress dump.
+This jupyter notebook contains several scripts to verify and manipulate file names in the S3 bepress dump.
 You will need to have jupyter installed (get the python 3.7 version from [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/)).
 You will also need the Boto3 library ('pip install boto3' in shell).